-We modified the simulator to feed it with the positions of hot spots recorded as GPS coordinates in a file.
-Then, in order to account for possible misplacements of the LoRa nodes around these hot spots (due for example to physical obstacles or constraints met during the installation), each hot spot is assumed as the centre of a circular area in which an evenly distributed number of nodes is randomly placed, with a minimum distance between nodes equal to 10 m and their height between 1 m and 2 m.
+We modified the simulator to feed it with the positions of the ‘hot spots’ recorded as GPS coordinates in a file.
+Then, in order to account for any possible misplacement of the LoRa nodes around these hot spots (e.g. due to physical obstacles or constraints encountered during the installation), each hot spot was assumed to be the centre of a circular area in which an evenly distributed number of nodes was randomly placed, with a minimum distance between the nodes of 10 m, while their height was between 1 m and 2 m.

 experimental results

-Measurements campaign
+Measurement campaign